-- EDAP Quality Assessment: summary in Section 2.1 with detailed analysis in Section 3. - Improve the absolute and relative geometric assessment: not started. - Expand the sensor comparison to include Top of Atmosphere data: started and detailed in Section 4.3.1. - Expand the in-situ comparison to a greater number of Aeronet locations alongside Boussole: detailed in Section 4.3.2.
+- EDAP Quality Assessment: summary in Section 2.1 with a detailed analysis in Section 3. - Improve the absolute and relative geometric assessment: not started. - Expand the sensor comparison to include Top of Atmosphere data: started and detailed in Section 4.3.1. - Expand the in-situ comparison to a greater number of AERONET-OC stations and alongside BOUSSOLE: detailed in Section 4.3.2.